hed-standard/hed-specification/docs/source/03_HED_formats.md

 HED definitions may not contain any `Def` or `Def-expand` tags and must contain exactly one `Definition` tag.
 Multiple definitions with the same definition name are not allowed.
-This issue may not be detected until all available locations for definitions are scanned.
-Thus, definitions are usually detected and removed during early stages of processing.

 The `Definition` tag must be extended with a value representing the definition name and may